flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 - Apostrophe (Special Edition)
   :::

-If the app is a distinct edition among different versions of your app on Flathub (e.g. `Plex` for desktop versus `Plex HTPC` for the home theater version), then using the full name including the edition may be acceptable.
+If the app is distinct among different versions of your app on Flathub (e.g. `Firefox Beta` versus the standard `Firefox`), then using the full name including the edition may be acceptable.

 ### No weird formatting